EGI-Federation/documentation/content/en/users/security/secrets-store/architecture/_index.md

 and is fully integrated with [EGI Check-in](../../../aai/check-in/), allowing users to use it with their community credentials.

-{{% alert title="Important" color="warning" %}} Due to the fact that when this
+{{% alert title="Important" color="warning" %}} When this
-service is adopted by any application it becomes a critical component of that application, the EGI Secrets Store is implemented using a highly-available (HA) approach.{{% /alert %}}
+service is adopted by an application, it becomes a critical dependency for that application, thus the EGI Secrets Store is implemented using a highly-available (HA) approach.{{% /alert %}}

 ## Service design